aosrui/aosrui.github.io/README.md

 <img width="401" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/76b9caa2-a206-4d7c-98ec-cfc168763252">

-FIGURE 1
+FIGURE 8

-In Figure 1, the linear regression model for temperature was constructed with a test data size of 0.2, resulting in a Mean Squared Error (MSE) around 24.8.
+In Figure 8, the linear regression model for temperature was constructed with a test data size of 0.2, resulting in a Mean Squared Error (MSE) around 24.8.
 The model demonstrates high accuracy, as indicated by the low MSE.
 Additionally, the R-squared value, approximately 0.89, signifies a strong correlation between the predicted and observed values.
 This high coefficient suggests that the linear regression model effectively captures and explains the variance in the temperature data.
 The robust performance of the model enhances its reliability in forecasting temperature based on the selected features.

 <img width="303" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/a7fbef4b-1cfc-4e76-b0c4-e364ade83b3f">

-FIGURE 2
+FIGURE 9

-In Figure 2, the neural network model fitting results are illustrated.
+In Figure 9, the neural network model fitting results are illustrated.
 The model, characterized by a Mean Squared Error (MSE) of 23.6, outperforms the linear regression model in terms of accuracy.
 The lower MSE indicates a better fit of the neural network in predicting temperature.
 Additionally, the correlation between the tested and predicted data has increased to 0.89, highlighting the improved ability of the neural network model to capture the underlying patterns in the temperature data.
 This enhanced correlation further establishes the efficacy of the neural network in providing more accurate temperature predictions compared to the linear regression model.

 <img width="320" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/4c495e8c-104e-419a-ab4c-0d8477fbfe99">

 <img width="369" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/5158cd55-6c9f-4671-9fa9-7f3c1c32bbc9">

-FIGURE 3
+FIGURE 10

-In Figure 3,The Relative Error Curve (REC) plot offers a comprehensive view of the MLPRegressor model's performance in predicting temperature.
+In Figure 10,The Relative Error Curve (REC) plot offers a comprehensive view of the MLPRegressor model's performance in predicting temperature.
 The X-axis represents the absolute error tolerance, delineating the acceptable range of disparities between predicted and actual temperatures.
 Meanwhile, the Y-axis illustrates the corresponding percentage of correct predictions within each absolute error tolerance.
 The curve itself portrays how the model's accuracy evolves across different levels of precision.

 ### 3.2 precipitation group

 <img width="409" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/0d6c23cf-d67b-4477-a838-bddecdfd2bd9">

-FIGURE 5
+FIGURE 11

-In Figure 5, the linear regression model for precipitation was constructed with a test data size of 0.2, resulting in a Mean Squared Error (MSE) around 0.0068.
-The model demonstrates high accuracy, as indicated by the low MSE.
-However, the model shows low correlationship as to the R-squared value, approximately 0.17, signifies a weak correlation between the predicted and observed values.
+In Figure 11, the linear regression model applied to precipitation prediction is characterized by a test data size of 0.2, yielding a notable Mean Squared Error (MSE) of approximately 0.0068.
+The discerned low MSE underscored the model's proficiency in generating accurate precipitation predictions, indicative of minimal discrepancies between predicted and observed values.
+However, a critical scrutiny of the R-squared value, approximately 0.17, uncovered a discernibly weak correlation between the predicted and observed values.
+This R-squared value signifies the model's limited capability to elucidate the underlying patterns or trends inherent in the precipitation data.
+Despite the model's precision in point predictions, the observed weak correlation alludes to inherent constraints in its capacity to comprehensively explicate the variance characterizing precipitation based on the selected features.
+The incongruity between the low MSE and weak correlation emphasizes the imperative of employing diverse evaluation metrics to holistically assess model performance.
+This incongruence further signals the necessity for a nuanced exploration of potential model refinements to address the inherent challenges associated with capturing the intricate and multifaceted nature of precipitation patterns within the linear regression framework.

 <img width="317" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/e28785d1-b612-4a9c-aaa6-3515757e7a95">

-FIGURE 6
+FIGURE 12

-In Figure 6, the results of the neural network model fitting are presented, revealing a Mean Squared Error (MSE) of 0.0068.
-This performance surpasses that of the linear regression model, indicating heightened accuracy in predicting precipitation.
-Despite a weak correlation of 0.17 between the tested and predicted data, it represents an improvement over the linear regression model.
+In Figure 12, the outcomes of the neural network model fitting for precipitation prediction are illustrated, unveiling a Mean Squared Error (MSE) of 0.0068.
+This achievement surpasses the performance of the linear regression model, underscoring an elevated level of accuracy in forecasting precipitation.
+Despite the manifestation of a modest correlation of 0.17 between the tested and predicted data, this value denotes an improvement compared to the linear regression model.
+The emphasis on the enhanced accuracy achieved by the neural network, despite the persistence of a relatively weak correlation, suggests the model's proficiency in capturing complex patterns or relationships inherent in the precipitation data.
+This nuanced improvement implies that the neural network, with its capacity to discern non-linear dependencies, exhibits superior adaptability to the intricate nature of precipitation patterns compared to the linear regression counterpart.
+The observed performance nuances underscore the importance of considering multiple evaluation metrics and emphasize the need for continual refinement and exploration of advanced modeling approaches to enhance the predictive capabilities of precipitation forecasting models.

 <img width="383" alt="image" src="https://github.com/aosrui/aosrui.github.io/assets/152749873/05026422-21df-4c84-af9c-b5dd3ba83e84">

-FIGURE 7
+FIGURE 13

-The REC curve plot in Figure 7 for the MLPRegressor model indicates a Root Mean Squared Error (RMSE) of 0.09.
+The REC curve plot in Figure 13 for the MLPRegressor model indicates a Root Mean Squared Error (RMSE) of 0.09.
 This metric reflects the overall accuracy of the model's temperature predictions.
 The lower the RMSE, the better the model's performance, suggesting that, on average, the predicted temperatures are close to the actual values.
 Therefore, an RMSE of 0.09 in the REC curve plot signifies a relatively accurate temperature prediction by the MLPRegressor model, as it falls within a reasonable margin of error.

 # Discussion